dayseanm04/Hospital-Network-Design-Project/setup/Expand-Network-Design-with-Secondary-ISP-and-Redundant-Edge.md

 # 🌐 Expand Network Design with Secondary ISP and Redundant Edge Part 1

 In this task, I will expand the **hospital network design**.
 I will add a secondary Router and Firewall.
+This improves availability and removes single points of failure at the network edge.

 ## Reference Topology